 Chronic infections of the prostate

-Quercetin may improve athletic performance, bone health and immune response, help prevent fatigue, boost energy levels and reduce recovery time.10 As mentioned earlier, quercetin has antioxidant properties that can scavenge free radicals in the body, which can damage cell membranes, tamper with DNA and trigger cell death.11
+Quercetin may improve athletic performance, bone health and immune response, help prevent fatigue, boost energy levels and reduce recovery time.18 As mentioned earlier, quercetin has antioxidant properties that can scavenge free radicals in the body, which can damage cell membranes, tamper with DNA and trigger cell death.19

 Researchers have also suggested that quercetin can be used against allergies by helping reduce symptoms like runny nose, watery eyes, hives and swelling of the face and lips.
-Test tube studies showed quercetin prevented immune cells from releasing histamines, or chemicals that cause allergic reactions.
+Test tube studies showed quercetin can work as an antihistamine by preventing immune cells from releasing histamines, or chemicals that cause allergic reactions.
 However, there is no evidence yet that shows this effect works on humans.